Association Internationale de la Mutualité: History

-AIM's Missions as International Association
+Missions as International Association

 AIM works with European and international institutions to promote universal access to healthcare and health protection based on solidarity and democracy according to the principles of its members.
 It is also a platform for exchange of best practises within its members.
 AIM defends the specificity of the mutual model of social and solidarity economy and encourages social innovation.
 It is a member of Social Economy Europe.